hoftherose/CVPage/README.md

-# Deep Learning Showcase Project
+# CV Page

-Simple webpage to show off the results of some of my DL models.
+Simple webpage to showoff some of my previous work.
-Webpage created using python and flask.
-Deep learning projects served on gcloud platform.
+Styled like my favorite text editor.